 The lifespan of solar pool covers is dependent on three factors, Chlorine levels, heat levels the cover is exposed to, and the number of microns in your cover.
 Typically higher-end solar covers last around 6 – 12 years if well maintained.

 Chlorine: As the solar pool cover spends most of its time floating on top of the water, it is exposed to the chemicals in the water.
 The higher chlorine levels in your water can cause deterioration in the cover.
-By making sure your pool chlorine and pH levels are balanced, you can prolong the lifespan of your cover.
+By ensuring your pool chlorine and pH levels are balanced, you can prolong the lifespan of your cover.

 Heat: If you live in a particularly hot and sunny area, the solar pool cover takes the brunt of the sunlight.
 Therefore, over time, the material deteriorates.
 To combat this, invest in solar covers that offer the best durability.
 Cheaper models will generally not be made of sturdy material and will not last as long.